bmun/huxley/docs/setup/OSX.md

 If you run into an error here run `ulimit -n 512`.
 This will increase the number of files the process running Huxley will be allowed to open.

-Lastly, spin up a development server so you can access Huxley at `localhost:8000`:
+Next, you need to compile your JS code by running:

+    $ npm run build

+Lastly, open up a new tab in your terminal (make sure you're still in your virtualenv), and spin up a development server:

     $ python manage.py runserver

+You can access Huxley at `localhost:8000`.

 If you haven't created a superuser yet, you should do that now:

     $ python manage.py createsuperuser